ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed particles flickering in some situations
 - Restored console particle file, and fixed some broken particles
 - Restored environment reflection intensity from consoles
+- Fixed incorrect water and post processing noise tiling on quality levels other than medium
 - Added an option to restore the more reflective cars from consoles
 - Restored Xbox360 contrast slider behavior
 - Disable Z-write behavior for emissive shaders to fix some visual issues